Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 Restless leg syndrome after stroke can lead to insomnia and affect your quality of life.
 Therefore, treatment is often desirable for many patients.
 But where do you start?

-You’re about to learn the causes, symptoms, and treatment for restless leg syndrome after stroke.
-Let’s dig in.
+In this article, we will discuss the causes, symptoms, and treatment for restless leg syndrome after stroke.

 What is Restless Leg Syndrome?

-The most classic symptom of restless leg syndrome after stroke is the overwhelming desire to move your legs, as the name implies.
+Although there are a variety of sensations experienced with restless leg syndrome after stroke, the most common is the overwhelming desire to move your legs, as the name implies.

 Though it can occur at any age, RLS is often experienced more severely in middle age or later.
 Additionally, women are twice more likely than men to have RLS.